rellen/talks/2025-09-32-mise-en-plas/mise-en-plas.md

 <!-- new_lines: 2 -->

+### What I'm really asking
-- ... that I won't forget to do each time under a deadline ...?
+- ... that I won't "forget" to do each time under a deadline?
-- ... and is easy for others to understand and maintain ...?
+- ... and is easy for others to find, understand, and maintain?

 -----